The author joined my Podcast for a talk in November 2024.

 Linda does not only do what I would do.
 Sometimes I disagree.
 But I always can understand her way of handling things, I understand her impatience and her other flaws - which makes her a very believable, likeable person, who is an imperfect, authentic human being.

-Her marriage is also very believable (and, no worries, Sarah Langan, I never guessed this is your own marriage).
+Her marriage is also very believable (and, no worries, Sarah Langan, I never guessed this might mirrow your own marriage).
 It's also imperfect in many ways and therefore very believable, but of course it's not just bad.
 Russel behaves like a very believable man, there's a lot of structural sexism in the book, lots of patriarchal behaviour, but in some points, Russel even becomes aware and ashamed of this and tries to overcome these patterns, which makes him better than many others.

 The same with Hip, the son, who is much more aware of gender problems, patriarchy and this figure is responsible for some of the best thoughts in the novel.

-I am very in favour of Josie, who seems to be first to want out of the community and for good reasons.
+I am very in favour of Josie, who seems to be the first to want out of the community and for good reasons.
 I can identify a lot with her, and I love the relationship between mother and daughter, which takes a lot of damage, but gets lots of repair as well.

 Also, the side figures like Anouk (who is somehow very spooky), Linda's first boss, Gal, Danielle, Rachel ... very believable, many flaws.
 Plus, there are some outright spooky figures as well who do not really have ambiguity, just badness.
 Which is fine.